republique-et-canton-de-geneve/git-sync/README.md

 # Future evolutions

-No future evolutions are currently planned, besides possibly adding unit tests.
+~~No future evolutions are currently planned, besides possibly adding unit tests.~~
+* Logs: ordering the users in the trace "Retrieving the users of LDAP group XXX", plus regrouping the users into one single line of log instead of one line per user
+* Adding a functionality of assiging one or more users transversally to every group, with a specified role.
+  Configuration example: "USER1.Maintainer;USER2.Owner".
+Internal reference: SCM-915.